restic/restic/README.md

 mount` to mount the repository via FUSE and browse the files from previous snapshots.

-For more options check out the [online documentation](https://restic.readthedocs.io/en/latest/).
+For more options check out the [documentation](https://restic.readthedocs.io/en/latest/).

 # Backends